eczema

 The most important thing to note is that eczema and its symptoms vary from person to person.
 Everyone’s skincare routine will have different effects on the affected areas of the skin.
 Your eczema may not manifest in the same way as another adult or child.
 Different types of eczema may even appear at different times on different parts of the body.
 Eczema almost always comes with skin itching.
 Other common symptoms include dry, sensitive, inflamed, and discolored skin.

 Eczema rashes typically appear on the face, forehead, or scalp of infants younger than 1 year old.
-It can spread to the knees, elbows, and trunk (but usually not the diaper area).
+It can spread to the knees, elbows, and body (but usually not the diaper area).
 In older children and teenagers, it’s usually seen in the creases of the elbows, behind the knees, on the neck, or on the inner wrists and ankles.
 Their skin often flakes more and is drier than when eczema first appears.
 Eczema can become thicker, darker, or scarred from scratching.
 Adults who had the condition as children but no longer experience it may still have dry or easily irritated skin; hand eczema and eyelid eczema can also develop.

 Some people mistake the symptoms of psoriasis for eczema, although the two conditions differ.
 Learn more about psoriasis by clicking here!
 Many people with eczema report similar symptoms to hay fever, allergic asthma, and food allergies.
 Proper, consistent skincare is essential for preventing and managing eczema.